open-organization/open-org-distributed-work-guide/contents.md

 - The importance of trust on distributed teams—Peter Baumgartner (Lincoln Loop)
 - How managers can support distributed teams—Angela Roberston (Microsoft)
 - Having better meetings by fostering community by default—Laura Hilliger (We Are Open Co-Op)
+- Understanding self-organization and management—Alexis Monville (Red Hat)
-- The benefits of intentional relationship management for remote teams—Laura Apple
+- The benefits of intentional relationship management for remote teams—Lauri Apple

 ## Back Matter